Mason049/Pi-Alternative-Splicing-Project/README.md

 ## 👤 Author
 This pipeline is developed by **AmirAli Toghani**.
 For questions, comments, or technical support, please contact the author or submit an issue on this GitHub repository.

-## 📖 Reference
-If you use these scripts or the analysis workflow in your research, please cite this project as:
-> **Toghani, A., 2025.** *Pi-Alternative-Splicing-Project: A bioinformatics pipeline for Plant NLR gene identification and N-terminal MADA motif analysis.* GitHub: [Insert your repository link here].

-*Note: If this work is part of a specific publication, replace the above with the full journal citation once available.*

 ## ⚖️ Copyright
 Copyright (C) 2025 **AmirAli Toghani**.
 Distributed under the MIT License.